Proudly partnered with Marmalade

 If you’ve never taken out car insurance before, it can be difficult to know where to start.
 We’ve answered some frequently asked questions to help you make sure you’ve got the right cover.

-Learner driver insurance (also known as ‘provisional insurance’) is flexible, short term cover that allows provisional drivers to get insured on someone else’s car for the short period of time before they pass their test.
+Learner driver insurance (also known as ‘provisional insurance’) is flexible, short-term cover that allows provisional drivers to get insured on someone else’s car for the short period of time before they pass their test.
 This cover should be taken out in addition to the car insurance already held by the car owner, as learner driver insurance will only provide protection when the provisional driver is behind the wheel.

-However, it can also be expensive to get added as a named driver to your parents’ policy, and they may even be concerned about losing their No Claims Bonus should you have an accident in their car.
+However, it can be expensive to get added as a named driver to your parents’ policy, and they may be concerned about losing their No Claims Bonus should you have an accident in their car.

-From paying for driving lessons to keeping your car topped up with fuel , it may not come as a surprise that learning to drive can be expensive.
+From paying for driving lessons to keeping your car topped up with fuel, it may not come as a surprise that learning to drive can be expensive.

+But aside from these costs, young drivers also tend to pay more for their car insurance.
 Learner driver insurance is more expensive for a number of reasons - but it’s largely due to the fact that new drivers are less experienced, and therefore deemed to be at higher risk of an accident by insurers.

-New drivers also won’t have had the opportunity to build up No Claims Bonus (also known as “No Claims Discount”) in their own name, which is a discount insurers provide at renewal if you haven’t made any claims on your car insurance policy.
+New drivers won’t have had the opportunity to build up No Claims Bonus (also known as “No Claims Discount”) in their own name, which is a discount insurers provide at renewal if you haven’t made any claims on your car insurance policy.

 1. Take out the right policy for you